 The crux of the matter is this: Why is there no response, what is the message being sent, and how do you deal with it?
-And this is especially true if the silence comes from someone you care about.
+And this is especially true if the rejection comes from someone you care about.

-And while this is the most important “no response” issue for you right now, there are some broader perspectives on this whole no response thing.
+And while this is the most important “no response” issue for you right now, there are some broader perspectives on this whole getting no response thing.

 So, yes, there are times when not responding is the best strategy.
 But let’s take a look at other reasons for people (especially someone you are dating) not to respond.